 We have participated in a series of five public meeting regarding the project over the course of 18 months.
 No substantive changes were made to the project to address neighbors' concerns.
 Ultimately, the East Slope Design Review Board determined that it could not recommend approval of the project.

+PG&E Gas Transmission Pipelines

+Natural Gas Transmission Pipelines (Pipelines)

+Reduced Pressure Zones

+Pipelines in HCAs with Pressure Test Records

+2011 Testing and Replacement Plan

-PG&E Gas Transmission Pipeline Natural Gas Transmission Pipelines (Pipelines) Pipelines in HCAs with Pressure Test Records and or Section 619(c) Documentation Pipeline Segments in High Consequence Areas Under Review
+Pipeline Segments in High Consequence Areas Under Review